 In the last couple of decades, our society has been exposed exponentially to the idea of robots and intelligent machines on celluloid and literature.
 Movies like Wall-E and Terminator have both delighted and petrified audiences and laid the foundations of the dichotomy of emotions we have towards a parallel universe of living with advanced machines.

 According to a recent study carried out by Infosys, 40% of companies in the pharmaceutical and life sciences sectors have already deployed AI technologies and are satisfied with their operation.
-The advent of artificial intelligence in medical science is poised to revolutionize health care in a way never seen before.
+The advent of artificial intelligence in medical science is poised to revolutionize healthcare in a way never seen before.

 Over the centuries, evolving human intelligence leading to the advancement of technological tools has shaped the medical field.
-Today, the immense capabilities we have in data analytics, management and sharing of medical results enables accelerated treatment and advancement on specific cases.
+Today, the immense capabilities we have in data analytics, management and sharing of medical results enable accelerated treatment and advancement on specific cases.
 With AI technology, the possibilities are limitless.
-Liberating us from repetitive time-consuming tasks, machines will give man the opportunity to realize new discoveries and further augment human evolution.
+Liberating us from repetitive time-consuming tasks, machines will give humans the opportunity to realize new discoveries and further augment human evolution.

 AI SIMPLIFIES COMPLEX MEDICAL CASES

 It may seem that the technical advantage of a robot sometimes outweighs those of traditional healthcare with regards to diagnosis and treatment.
 In a study published by Science Translational Medicine in May 2016, pediatric surgeon Peter Kim states that the Children’s National Health system robot committed fewer errors than a human doctor for a minor bowel surgery procedure.
 He also states that the stitches performed by the robot were of superior quality.